 Marcos Antônio is a leader of the MLB socialist movement and a resident of the occupation.
-For MLB, the occupation serves primarily as a way of increasing the use value of the building over its commercial exchange value in order to advance a nation-wide urban reform.
+For MLB, the occupation serves primarily as a way of increasing the use value of the building.

 “For the right to memory and the truth”.
 Posters in the occupation demand justice for the “torturers and of the brutal military dictatorship that ruled Brazil from 1964-85.